Inspection Data & Display (IDD) Module

 Click Update to save the changes.

-Note: For some project structures IDD files could be put in a dedicated Work Zone for better data management.
+Note: For some project structures IDD files could be put in a dedicated work zone for better data management.

-9. Find IDD files in Resource Explorer.
+4. Find IDD files in Resource Explorer.

 Displaying Inspection Data